Jefferson227/busca-cinema/README.md

 Initially it's using a specific API that only fetches data from Fortaleza city in Brazil.
 The future idea is to expand it making it useful worldwide.
 But for instance, this is just a sample of what it can do.

 ## Demo
 Here is the live demo https://find-cinema.firebaseapp.com if you want to check it out.
-(It's not working for while due to CORS problems, I'm sorry).

 ****